antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 The support for working with `json`, `xml`, or text files is great in Logic Apps.
 However, sometimes there is a need to send a customized message or a request to a service, and those can be a bit more challenging.
 In this guide, we will specifically look into the content type known as `multipart/form-data`!

 ## What is the Content-Type HTTP header?🏷️
 The `Content-Type` HTTP header describes the format of the payload in both HTTP requests and responses, allowing the receiving side to correctly decode or parse the data.
-There are differnt content types, with `application/json` and `application/xml` being the most common in REST APIs.
+There are different content types, with `application/json` and `application/xml` being the most common in REST APIs.
 It is important not to confuse `Content-Type` with `Content-Encoding`, which refers to how the resource is encoded.

 ### What is multipart/form-data?
 Let’s continue with the content type `multipart/form-data`.
 You will likely encounter this when working with HTML forms.
 For example, a user may need to submit their first and last name while also attaching a file.
 There are other implementations where the `multipart/form-data` content type is used, but this should give you an idea of where you might encounter it.

-Let's say we have HTML form that will submit the following fields to our backend service:
+Let's say that we have HTML form that will submit the following fields to our backend service:
 - Age
 - First name
 - and Last name

 How does it look and work?
-Below is a raw HTTP post request example with `multipart/form-data` using the Postman client:
+Below is an example of a raw HTTP post request with `multipart/form-data` using the Postman client:
 ```
 POST /anything HTTP/1.1
 Host: httpbin.org